-I. Data Set and Research Descriptors

-1) Principal investigator(s) and contact persons –

-[Instructions/Remove: List the staff members responsible for the design, implementation and continuation of the meteorological data set.
-Include name, title, mailing address, phone number, and email address for the Research Coordinator, SWMP technicians, and person(s) responsible for data management.]

 2) Entry verification –

-[Instructions/Remove: This section explains how the data were verified (QAQC’d) before being sent to the CDMO to be archived into the permanent database.
-Specifically, list how your data are acquired, validated, processed, and archived.
-Mention how your reserve deals with outliers, suspect and erroneous data during secondary QAQC, etc. Use the following statement or modify to fit your Reserve:]

 Data are uploaded from the CR1000 data logger to a Personal Computer (IBM compatible).
 Files are exported from or LoggerNet in a comma-delimited format and uploaded to the CDMO where they undergo automated primary QAQC and become part of the CDMO’s online provisional database.
 During primary QAQC, data are flagged if they are missing or out of sensor range.
 The edited file is then returned to the Reserve where it is opened in Microsoft Excel and processed using the CDMO’s NERRQAQC Excel macro.
 The macro inserts station codes, creates metadata worksheets for flagged data and summary statistics, and graphs the data for review.
 It allows the user to apply QAQC flags and codes to the data, append files, and export the resulting data file to the CDMO for tertiary QAQC and assimilation into the CDMO’s authoritative online database.
 For more information on QAQC flags and QAQC codes, see Sections 11 and 12.

-Remember to list the person(s) responsible for data management.
+SWMP technician Gina Petruzzelli and Stockton University Marine Field Station manager Steven Evert collected; QA/QC checked and compiled 2017 weather data per CDMO procedures.
+Raw data files were collected monthly and backed up to disc and a secondary hard drive.
+Pre-processing macros were run on a dedicated met station computer.
+All data was backed up to secondary hard drive, disc and remote servers.

 3) Research objectives –

-[Instructions/Remove: Describe briefly the nature of the monitoring program resulting in this data set.
-Describe the goal or purpose of collecting this meteorological data.]
+The principal objective is to record long-term meteorological data for the JC NERR in order to observe any environmental changes or trends over time.
+A major component of the JCNERR SWMP program is the monitoring of estuarine water quality.
+The close coupling between meteorological conditions and estuarine water quality has necessitated the monitoring of atmospheric conditions in the system as well.
+The meteorological data collected at the Reserve site thus provide valuable information on the atmospheric influences on water quality in the JCNERR system.

 4) Research methods –

-[Instructions/Remove: Detail the specifics of data collection (include time zone for Local Standard Time, ie: Eastern Standard Time), and collection intervals, QAQC of the sensors and data, the sensor calibration plan and any other analysis on the data.
-Include the following or similar excerpt (modify for additional real-time sites) regarding real-time data:]